bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 ## Testing your project

-You can use React Native's built in testing method, called `jest` to perform unit tests.
-Add another `Run nmp command` step to your workflow, and type `test` in the `npm command with arguments to run` input field.
+You can use React Native's built in testing method, called **jest** to perform unit tests.
+Add another **Run nmp command** Step to your workflow, and type **test** in the **npm command with arguments to run** input field.

 ![](/img/test-npm.png)

 ## Deploying to Bitrise

-The `Deploy to bitrise.io` step uploads all the artifacts related to your build into the[ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/) tab on your Build’s page.
+The **Deploy to bitrise.io** step uploads all the artifacts related to your build into the[ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/) tab on your Build’s page.
 All you have to do is add the Step to your workflow and [configure](/tutorials/deploy/bitrise-app-deployment/) it according to whom and how you want to share the artifacts with.
 You can share the generated APK/.ipa file with your team members using the build’s URL.
 You can also notify user groups or individual users that your APK/.ipa file has been built.

 ## Deploying to Google Play Store and iTunes Connect